docker/docs/docker-for-aws/load-balancer.md

 ## Can I manually change the ELB configuration?

-No, if you make any manual changes to the ELB, they are removed the next time we update the ELB configuration based on any swarm changes.
+No. If you make any manual changes to the ELB, they are removed the next time we update the ELB configuration based on any swarm changes.
 This is because the swarm service configuration is the source of record for service ports.
 If you add listeners to the ELB manually, they could conflict with what is in swarm, and cause issues.